Working with Irish Hardwood. Ideal, Unique, Lifetime Gifts for any Occasion

 I currently use 2 methods of drying my bowls.
 (1) The Sauno Kiln.
 This is a Swedish designed drying unit which really dries the wood well but can cause failures in Hardwood.
 (2) The Paper Bag Method.
 This involves putting a rough turned endgrain sealed bowl into a brown paper bag with it's own wet shavings for 3 to 9 months depending on the species.
 This is a much slower method than kiln drying but the warping and cracking is reduced.

-The Bowl is dried
+The Bowl is Now Dry

 Once dry, a bowl must be left inside in the house in an environment close to where it will end up until it reaches moisture equilibrium.
 This normally takes about 2 weeks.
 This is when the bowl has reached the optimum moisture content for it to be finished turned.
-A common misconception it that all wood in your house is bone dry but in actuality wood never gets to 0% moisture content as the basic structure of wood always tries to hold on to moisture.
+A common misconception it that all wood in your house is bone dry but in actuality wood probably never gets to 0% moisture content as the basic structure of wood always tries to hold on to moisture.
 Note; It is common for me to leave dried bowls on the shelves for months until I'm ready to finish them.

 The Bowl is finished